5 Phone Tips to Nourish Client Relationships

 Send a text from the provider before and after an appointment, and try to personalize the message.
 Look into the patient’s notes before reaching out to identify specifics that would be helpful to know.
 The more interest you show in the patient, the more valued they’ll feel and, in turn, the more they’ll value your practice.

 5. Personalize reminder texts

-We are well aware that we did not touch on everything that can be done in office to build client relationships.
-However, the things mentioned in this article are things which can be easily implemented with Weave’s customer communication software, and they will make a major difference in your practice!
+We are well aware that we did not touch on everything that can be done in-office to build client relationships.
+However, the things mentioned in this article are things that can be easily implemented with Weave’s customer communication software, and they will make a major difference in your practice!
 When a practice pays attention to the details, the love comes through and translates as value to your patients.
 This value is the catalyst in nourishing patient relationships, and soon those missed calls will be a breeze to navigate, and your chairs will be filled.